 1. Read Daily

 Most people find that the morning is the best time to read the Word.
-If you are a morning person, one who wakes up bright and alert, then you should read in the morning—it will get your day off to a good start and you will have all day to meditate on and reflect on what you learned and apply it to your life.
-If, however, you are a night person and your brain isn’t alert early in the morning—do your reading after dinner or before going to bed.
-The biggest challenge with setting your daily Bible reading at night is that if you forget it or a change of schedule necessitates that you miss the regular time, it is difficult to work it in later.
-Early in the morning provides ample substitute scheduling, if the regular time must be skipped.
+If you are a morning person – someone who wakes up bright and alert – then you should read in the morning.
+It will get your day off to a good start, and you will have all day to meditate on and reflect on what you learned and apply it to your life.
+If, however, you are a night person and your brain isn’t alert early in the morning, do your reading after dinner or before going to bed.
+The biggest challenge with setting your daily Bible reading at night is that, if you forget it or a change of schedule necessitates that you miss the regular time, it is difficult to work it in later.
+Early in the morning provides ample substitute scheduling, if the regular time is skipped.

 2. Set a regular reading time